cobaohieu/NightLightSonyAndroid8/README.md

-# Night Light for Sony Phone on Android 8.0 Oreo
+# Enable Night Light for Sony Phone on Android 8.0 Oreo

 Download 7z (source Below) and setup.